wirdehall/transition-router-react/README.md

 # Transition-router-react <!-- omit in toc -->
 Transition-router-react is a small powerful router leveraging react transitions for a more interactive UX.

+## Upgrade from v1 to v2 <!-- omit in toc -->
+If you want to upgrade from v1 to v2 follow these instructions: [Upgrade from v1 to v2](./docs/upgrade-v1-v2.md).

 ## Table of content <!-- omit in toc -->
 - [Motivation](#motivation)
   - [Benefits compared to competitors](#benefits-compared-to-competitors)